 - Preheat oven to 350°F. Grease a Bundt pan generously with vegetable shortening.
 Set aside.

 - Place all of the cake ingredients in a large bowl.
 With an electric mixer, beat on low until combined, then turn up to medium high and beat for 2 minutes.
 Pour into prepared pan and bake for 40-45 minutes or until a toothpick inserted into the middle comes out clean.
 Let cool.

 - Meanwhile, prepare frosting.
 Add frosting ingredients to a large bowl.
 Mix with an electric mixer on medium high until thickened.
 Spread onto cooled cake.
-Garnish with Cool Whip and cherries.
+Garnish with Cool Whip or whipped cream and cherries.
 If desired, place Cool Whip in a pastry bag fitted with a 1M pastry tip to pipe onto cake.
 Store covered in refrigerator for up to 3 days.

 You might also like...